DEFRA/defra-docker-node/IMAGE_SCANNING.md

 If the vulnerability is for an Alpine package, check the CVE report to see if the issue is fixed in a newer version of the package.
 If so, check if the patched version of the package is available in [Alpine Linux](https://pkgs.alpinelinux.org/packages).

-The Dockerfile will need to be updated to install the specific version of the package.
+The Dockerfile will need to be updated to install the fixed version of the package.
 There is already a line present in the [Dockerfile](./Dockerfile) that installs Alpine packages.
 The line, slightly simplified, is show below:

 ```
 RUN apk update && apk add --no-cache tini && apk add ca-certificates && rm -rf /var/cache/apk/*
 ```

-To install a specific version of a package you need to know the name and minimum version of a package.
+To install the new package you need to supply the name and minimum version to the `apk add` command.
 The syntax to install `libssl` at version `1.1.1` or greater would be:

 ```
 apk add --no-cache 'libssl1.1>1.1.1'